Vinzent03/obsidian-advanced-uri/docs/docs/concepts/file_identifiers.md

 Sample image: [image](https://user-images.githubusercontent.com/95166364/205477904-dc974487-65e7-4480-a99b-d9ab0b1a2536.png)

 3)
-Suppose you have a note called inbox which has an alias "Brain Dumps".
-Now comes the use case for filename.
+Suppose you have a note called Inbox which has an alias "Brain Dumps".
+Now comes the use case for the `filename` parameter.
 Use this command
 `obsidian://advanced-uri?filename=Brain%20Dumps`
 Example : [image](https://user-images.githubusercontent.com/95166364/205478454-b6949bf6-cf8c-4218-abaa-3d1bf22bfc1e.png)